smartdevicelink/sdl_evolution/proposals/0176-high-level-interface-views-and-controllers.md

 #### `rootViewController` and `setRootViewController`

 The very first view controller of the stack is returned by `rootViewController`.
-Settings a new root view controller will clear the stack and set a new root.
+Setting a new root view controller will clear the stack and set a new root.

 #### `pushViewController`